ACCESS-NRI/ESMValTool-workflow/README.md

-# ACCESS-NRI ESMValTool Workflow
+# ACCESS-NRI ESMValTool-Workflow

  ACCESS-NRI maintenance of ESMValTool for the Australian Community.

+## What is ESMValTool?

-*ESMValTool is a community-developed climate model diagnostics and evaluation software package, driven both by computational performance and scientific accuracy and reproducibility.
-ESMValTool is open to both users and developers, encouraging open exchange of diagnostic source code and evaluation results from the Coupled Model Intercomparison Project CMIP ensemble.
-For a comprehensive introduction to ESMValTool please visit the [ESMValTool documentation page](https://docs.esmvaltool.org/en/latest).*
+The Earth System Model Evaluation Tool (ESMValTool) is a tool developed for evaluation of Earth System Models in CMIP (Climate Model Intercomparison Projects).
+It allows for routine comparison of single or multiple models, either against predecessor versions or against observations.
+ESMValTool is a community-developed climate model diagnostics and evaluation software package, driven both by computational performance and scientific accuracy and reproducibility.
+It is open to both users and developers, encouraging open exchange of diagnostic source code and evaluation results from the Coupled Model Intercomparison Project CMIP ensemble.

-## What is this repository about?
+## What are we releasing?

-This repository provides:
-- Developer tools for the maintainance of ESMValTool on Gadi.
-- Recipe running status on NCI Gadi.
-- The Github issue tracker is used to support usage of ESMValTool on Gadi.
+ACCESS-NRI is releasing an NCI configuration of ESMValTool under the name **ESMValTool-workflow**.

+ESMValTool-workflow is the ACCESS-NRI software and data infrastructure that enables the ESMValTool evaluation framework on NCI Gadi.
+It includes the **ESMValTool/ESMValCore Python packages**, the **ESMValTool collection of recipes and diagnostics** and some **observational datasets**.
+ESMValTool-workflow is configured to use the existing NCI supported CMIP data collections.

 <!--
 ![example workflow](https://github.com/ACCESS-NRI/ESMValTool-workflow/actions/workflows/sync_jasmin.yml/badge.svg)
 ![example workflow](https://github.com/ACCESS-NRI/ESMValTool-workflow/actions/workflows/sync_auxdata.yml/badge.svg)
 -->

+# Recipes current status

-## Recipe without observation datasets
+## Recipes without observation datasets

 | Name     |      status   |
 |----------|:-------------|